Skip to Content

 • Refrigerate: Store leftovers in an airtight container for 3-4 days.

-• Freeze: Let the salmon cool completely.
-Then, transfer the fillets to a freezer-safe container or bag.
+• Freeze: Let the salmon cool completely and transfer them to a freezer-safe container or bag.
 Leftover furikake salmon freezes for 4-6 months

-• Reheat: You can bring the leftovers to temperature in the oven or cook it in the microwave for 30-40 seconds.
+• Reheat: Warm the leftovers in the oven or microwave for 30-40 seconds.

 • Repurpose: Add the leftover fish to rice or cauliflower rice, and make a furikake salmon rice bowl or turn it into a sushi hand roll.